qooqu/vs-code-mbutton-scroll-ahk/README.md

 # vs-code-mbutton-scroll-ahk

 Middle mouse button doesn't scroll in VS Code, as discussed [here](https://github.com/Microsoft/vscode/issues/6302).
 Windows users can use this [autohotkey](https://www.autohotkey.com/) script as a workaround.

-Please see https://github.com/qooqu/vs-code-mbutton-scroll-ahk/blob/main/script.ahk for the code.
+The script can be found [here](https://github.com/qooqu/vs-code-mbutton-scroll-ahk/blob/main/script.ahk).

 Note that the script only modifies the middle click if the cursor is inside the text area.
-If the cursor is outside of the text area (`if (A_Cursor != "IBeam")`), middle click is unaffected.
+If the cursor is outside of the text area, middle click is unaffected.